Hybrid Adaptive Networks

 The battlefield of the future requires a resilient communications architecture for Multi-Domain Command and Control (MDC2) and high-velocity, data-rich net-centric operations that enables secure, reliable, ubiquitous connectivity while under attack, while on the move, and while at locations around the globe.

 Hybrid Adaptive Networks (HAN) serve as the foundation for a Combat Cloud that provides the warfighter with the capability and resilience to seamlessly roam among both private sector and purpose-built military communication networks, supply the means to optimize existing assets, adapt to emerging technologies, and outpace adversary threats.
 The Hybrid Adaptive Network is a flexible Service Delivery Platform that meets the need for a robust, scalable communications network built on open standards, avoid vendor lock, and leverage the exponential technology growth of the private sector to close warfighter gaps.
 The Hybrid Adaptive Network approach provides the greatest performance and mission assurance using the best available network for increased lethality and survivability in a contested domain.

 The component transport networks that make up the Hybrid Adaptive Network may be commercial, government purpose-built, or a combination of both for robust data-sharing/dissemination, shared situational awareness and unity of effort in a contested domain.

-Hybrid networking’s foundational elements rely on core technologies like Viasat’s Multi-mode terminals and hybrid network management that are quickly maturing and have already been fielded in the private sector.
+Hybrid networking’s foundational elements rely on core technologies like Viasat’s Multi-mode terminals and hybrid network management that have already been fielded in the private sector.

 Hybrid Adaptive Networks can be demonstrated and deployed with today’s private sector technology to support warfighter operations.
 Networks can be incrementally deployed and constantly improved, providing unmatched resilience, security, capacity, and economy, allowing the DoD to bring assured communications to the fight anywhere, any time.